DimitryGonzales/DimitryGonzales.github.io/README.md

 ## Run 🖥️

-Open [Prlw's Personal Website](https://DimitryGonzales.github.io) in any browser.
+Open [Prlw's Website](https://DimitryGonzales.github.io) in any browser.

 ### or